halveez/ec601_a1_proj12/README.md

 There is an important distinction between multi-spectral imaging, and hyper-spectral imaging, wherein multi-spectral imaging only detects limited wavelengths in discrete steps or bands, and where hyper-spectral imaging covers a broader range of wavelengths, often with much higher resolution and a greater number of spectral bands[[1]](#1).

 Generally for hyper-spectral imaging, the more narrow and greater number of total bands leads to significantly more information that can then be used to inform later analysis.
 Multi-spectral imaging can still provide interesting data, but is comparatively limited.
-Of course, this trade off coincides with hyper-spectral systems being much more expensive and rare in practice, where multi-spectral imaging systems are more affordable and arleady exist in many circumstances (orbitting satellites).
+Of course, this trade off coincides with hyper-spectral systems being much more expensive and rare in practice, where multi-spectral imaging systems are more affordable and already exist in many circumstances (orbiting satellites).

 ## Applications

-Some of the most common applications of multi-spectral imaging include agricultural monitoring, environmental management, archaelogy, and large scale mining and production[[2]](#2).
+Some of the most common applications of multi-spectral imaging include agricultural monitoring, environmental management, archaeology, and large scale mining and production[[2]](#2).
 These industries will often use drone based imaging systems to monitor fertilization status, crop production, water retention in a field, and even the composition of the soil, among many other characteristics.

 One of the most well-known multi-spectral imaging systems and programs is NASA's Landsat[[3]](#3).
-Landsat 1 was launched in 1972, and to this point, there have been 8 different Landsat sattelitles, with a 9th being planned for launch on September 27, 2021.
+Landsat 1 was launched in 1972, and to this point, there have been 8 different Landsat satellites, with a 9th being planned for launch on September 27, 2021.

 ![Landsat Image](https://github.com/halveez/ec601_a1_proj12/blob/main/landsat_image.jpg)